gkalidas/CDBMS/README.md

-# CDBMS
+# CDBMS - Customized Database Management System
+This repository contains simple programs and experiments related to building a **customized database management system**.

 A custom-built database management system (CDBMS) in Java for managing employee records using file-based serialization.
 Supports CRUD operations with a console interface.

-# CDBMS – Customized DBMS

-This repository contains simple programs and experiments related to building a **customized database management system**.
 It is written in **Java (for now)**, with plans to convert later into **Python** as well.

 ---